 - You must be aged 16 or over.

-- You can use it to buy any home worth under £250,000 (or under £450,000 in London).
+- You can use it to buy any home worth up to £250,000 (or up to £450,000 in London).

 - You can use a Help to Buy ISA with any mortgage; you’re not restricted to a Help to Buy mortgage.